 Reflection: After reviewing the church's finances and assets described above, what does this information reflect about your congregation's mission and ministry?
 COR has always budgeted to spend all of its income.
-We need to budget for a building fund for extra expenses.
+We have built up a reserve for building expenses, and we have an operating surplus.
 We have big goals here for what we can accomplish inside our walls and in the community.
 We are looking for ideas, support, and enthusiasm from a new Pastor to achieve financial growth.

 For example, when was a time the church made a major budget change?
 How is the budgeting process done?
-What new ministry initiative has your church financed?Our congregation has wanted to increase our mission giving.
+What new ministry initiative has your church financed?

+Our congregation has wanted to increase our mission giving.
 We have tried different ways to fund mission giving: budget line item; pledges to mission budget; and special offerings.
 Most recently we have decided to put mission giving to the wider church as a line item in the budget and to fund giving to other organizations via special offerings.
+Our congregation received \$10,000 to fund endeavors in economic justice and mutual aid.